Bira/octopus-carnival/_drafts/lphr-scene-13.md

 room by room.

 But I'm running this for myself.
 I can do _exactly that_.
-My "sessions" are whenever I have 30 minutes to a couple of hours to spare and "prep work" has the same importance and fun value as "planning", or at least it's supposed to.
+My "sessions" are whenever I have 30 minutes to a couple of hours to spare and "prep work" is supposed to have the same importance and fun value as "planning", or at least it's supposed to.
 Let's take that approach.
-It's everything going into the same file, but ideally each "session" would involve choosing the next room the PCs visit, preparing it, and then playing through it.
+Everything is going into the same file, but ideally each "session" would involve choosing the next room the PCs visit, preparing it, and then playing through it.

 That would met me have more frequent sessions and maybe actually get through this faster, because the thought of preparing a whole level at once terrifies me